 If your fabric is being custom dyed or developed, pay 50% down and 50% when the shipment is ready.
 Do not pay 100% up front.
 (For in-stock, deadstock or other available fabric, you’ll simply order what you need and pay up front.)

 Custom development can take a few months.
 While your fabric is being developed, keep in touch with your supplier every couple of weeks to see how things are going and get status updates.

 (In fashion, it’s very typical to check up on your factories and suppliers frequently to make sure things are on track.
 Don’t feel like you’re pestering!)

-How to Contact Fabric Suppliers for Your Clothing Line (and get a reply)
+How to Contact Fabric Suppliers for Your Clothing Line and Freelance Clients (and get a reply)

 If you’ve been ghosted by fabric suppliers, chances are it’s because:

 - You sent too much or not enough detail

 - You didn’t sound like you knew what you were talking about

 - You didn’t seem serious enough

 There are a lot of people out there who want to start a clothing line, and suppliers get a lot of inquiries.
 Your message may get pushed to the bottom and never answered.